What Is Mental Strength?

 First, we need to define what mental strength is, before we speak about the ways to build and improve it.

-- Mental strength means acknowledging and being aware of your strengths and weaknesses, skills and lack of skills.
-It also means not being afraid or shy of seeking knowledge, information and help when you need them.
+Mental strength means acknowledging and being aware of your strengths and weaknesses, skills and lack of skills.
+It also means not afraid or shy to seek knowledge, information and help when you need them.

 If you feel that you lack mental strength, you can learn how to strengthen and improve it.
 This article can help you make the first steps in the process of building your mental strength.